dgruber/wfl/README.md

 ### Sequence

-The successor task runs after the completion of the pre-decessor task.
+The successor task runs after the completion of the predecessor task.

 ```go
     flow := wfl.NewWorkflow(ctx)